What is a T-Test? | Learn How to Use and Interpret T-Tests (2024 Updates)

 What is T-Test?

 A t-test is a statistical hypothesis test that is used to determine whether there is a significant difference between the means of two groups.
-It helps you assess whether any observed differences between the groups are likely to have occurred by chance or if they are statistically significant.
+It helps you assess whether any observed difference between the groups is statistically significant or not.

 The t-test is based on the t-distribution, which is a mathematical distribution similar to the normal distribution but with heavier tails.
 The test calculates a t-statistic, which measures the difference between the means of the two groups in terms of the standard error of the difference.
-The larger the t-statistic, the more likely it is that the difference between the groups’ means is not due to random chance.
+The larger the t-statistic, the more likely that the difference between the groups’ means is significant.

 When Should We Perform a T-test?